umbraco/UmbracoDocs/UmbracoForms/Developer/Extending/index.md

 A second variable contains the Guid identifier of the record created from the form submission.
 You can find this using the `Forms_Current_Record_id` key.

 In order to redirect to an external URL rather than a selected page on the Umbraco website, you will need to use a [custom workflow](../../Developer/Extending/Adding-a-Workflowtype.md).
 Within this workflow you can set the required redirect URL on the `HttpContext.Items` dictionary using the key `FormsRedirectAfterFormSubmitUrl` (defined in the constant `Umbraco.Forms.Core.Constants.ItemKeys.RedirectAfterFormSubmitUrl`).
-This feature is available from versions 8.13 and 10.1.

 For example, using an injected instance of `IHttpContextAccessor`: